leangjia/blender_docs/trunk/blender_docs/manual/editors/uv/navigating.rst

 **********

 The UV Editor has a 2D cursor.
-Its position can be changed by :kbd:`LMB` clicking in the UV editor.
+Its position can be changed by :kbd:`LMB` clicking in the UV editor while the cursor tool is active.
 You can also manually adjust its position in the Sidebar region.
-The range by default is from 0 to 256 starting from the lower left corner.
+The range by default is ranges from 0.0 to 1.0 starting from the lower left corner.
-By enabling :ref:`Pixel Coordinates <bpy.types.SpaceUVEditor.show_pixel_coords>`, the range changes from 0 to 1.
+By enabling :ref:`Pixel Coordinates <bpy.types.SpaceUVEditor.show_pixel_coords>`, the coridinates match the pixels in your image with 0,0 in the located in the lower left corner.

 2D View